Hidden Brain

 The Trauma Script

 When tragedy strikes, it’s natural to be devastated.
 But psychologist George Bonanno finds that many of us recover from life’s blows more quickly than we might expect.
 This week, we talk with Bonanno about his research and why it has changed how many scientists think about trauma and resilience.
-Do you have follow-up questions or comments after
+Additional Resources Books: The End of Trauma: How the

 The Trauma Script Read More »